how-to-open-science/knowledge-base/content/open-data/privacy.md

 title: Preserving privacy

-# How can I preserve participants' privacy
+# How can I preserve participants' privacy?

 Ensuring the anonymity of published data can be a tricky task.
 We owe it to our participants to guarantee their privacy, while being as transparent about our research as possible.